Western Pygmy Possums

 The diversity of Australian wildlife is under threat

 Australia is one of the most biologically diverse countries on the planet.
 It is home to more than one million species of plants and animals, many of which are found nowhere else in the world.
 Approximately 85 per cent of flowering plants, 84 per cent of mammals, 45 per cent of birds and 89 per cent of inshore freshwater fish are unique to Australia.
-Scientists have identifies more than 140 species of marsupials.
+Scientists have identified more than 140 species of marsupials.

 There are a number of threats to Australia’s biodiversity including habitat destruction and degradation, climate change and ruination by introduced species.
+More than 310 species of native animals and over 1180 species of native plants are at risk of disappearing forever.
+(Figures supplied by Department of Agriculture, Water and the Environment)